mecha-rm/GED-ASN02-PJT/README.md

 Hit the 'Finish' button to close out the dialogue window.

+-- PAGE 5 --
+New: press (H) to show/hide the step list.

 - STEP 2 -
 Name: Jumping Around
 Description: get on top of the wall using the platforms.

 - STEP 3 -
+Name: Crossing Platforms
+Description: Cross the platforms to reach the flag.

+- STEP 4 -
 Name: Flag Get
 Description: touch the flag object on top of the wall.